kubeflow/community/releases/handbook.md

 ### Documentation Lead

 The Documentation lead is responsible for working with the Release Team to coordinate documentation updates for the next Kubeflow release.
 If no members can serve as documentation lead, the release manager must take on the role.

-**Prerequisites:** Contributions to the [website repo](https://github.com/kubeflow/website)

-**Time Commitments:** This role will require some synchronous communication.
-The bulk of their work is expected to be in the Documentation phase of the release, but they will also be involved throughout the release by keeping track of issues that might require an update to the docs.

 **Responsibilities:**
-* Identify and track new issues that require update to the docs
+* Identify and track new issues that require update to the documentation
-* Work with contributors to modify existing docs to accurately represent any upcoming changes
+* Work with contributors to modify the existing documentation to accurately represent any upcoming changes
 * Review documentation PRs to ensure quality following the website [Style Guide](https://www.kubeflow.org/docs/about/style-guide/)
 * Migrate the old website [version] documentation and updating it with the new release